 Granularity refers to the unit size in which memory is assigned to the all virtual partitions in a given vPars database (vpdb).
 You should be careful when using the granularity option; using the granularity option incorrectly can cause all the virtual partitions to not be bootable.
-For information, see "Memory: Setting Granularity Values" on page 172.
+For information, see "Memory: Granularity Concepts" on page 249.

-Memory: Assigning By Size (ILM)
+Memory: Assigning by Size (ILM)

 Assigning memory by specifying only size uses ILM memory.
-ILM memory is the only type of memory used in vPars A.03.xx and earlier. vPars A.04.xx and later can use either ILM and CLM memory.
+ILM memory is the only type of memory used in vPars A.03.xx and earlier. vPars A.04.xx and later can use either ILM or CLM memory.